 Some parts of the railway infrastructure are qualified as structures.
 Use of these structures can, under the terms of the Environmental Permit (General Conditions) Act, in combination with the Environmental Law Decree and the 2012 Building Decree, require an environmental fire safety permit or occupancy notification.
 The competent authority can grant the environmental fire safety permit subject to conditions.
 If an environmental fire safety permit lays down restrictions or conditions that are of importance to the use of the infrastructure by railway undertakings, ProRail will publish those restrictions or conditions in the Network Statement.

-The environmental fire safety permits granted to ProRail, in as far as these contain provisions relating to the use of the railway infrastructure, are considered an integral part of the Network Statement.
-These permits are available for consultation at ProRail.
+These documents are available for consultation at ProRail.
 The limitations and conditions of the permits valid at the start of the timetable belonging to this Network Statement are listed in Appendix 9.